Open Book: May 2023

-What service were you excited to learn the library offers?
+What resource were you surprised or excited to learn the public library offers?

 What is your favorite book memory?

-What is a skill you didn’t realize you’d need as an educator?
+What is a skill you didn’t realize you’d need in your role?

 Education Services Offerings